tk744/rubot/README.md

 `rubot` is a blazing fast Rubik's cube solver written in C. Using  a highly efficient 1MB lookup table, it delivers instantations solutions with an average of 32 moves and a max of 46 moves.

+# Installation

+Build the executable `rubot` from source by running `make`.

 # Usage

-## Installation

-Build the executable `rubot` from source by running `make`.

-## Solving a Cube Representation
+## Solve a Color Representation

-`rubot` takes a cube representation and returns a sequence of moves which solve the cube.
+`rubot` takes a color representation of a cube, and returns a sequence of moves to solve it.

 ```
 $ ./rubot PBBWWBRGGWRWPPRBBRGPPGGWYYPYWWGRPBRYRPGWBYBRRGGWYYBYYP
 D' F' R L' U R L F R2 U2 F L R2 D2 R2 F U2 F R2 B2 D2 B U2 R2 U2 F2 R2 U2 F2 U2 L2 B2 L2 U2
 ```

-The cube is represented by a 54-character string: 6 substrings (one per face) of 9 characters (one per tile).
-The faces are arranged in the order U, L, F, R, B, D, and the tiles in each face are arranged in row-major order. `rubot` is flexible and does not specify a fixed set of characters to use for each color.
-The graphic below depicts the index of each tile in the string representation.
+The colors of a cube are represented by a 54-character string: 6 substings (one per face) of 9 characters (one per color).
+It does not matter which characters are used to represent each color, as long as they are consistent.
+The faces are arranged in the order U, L, F, R, B, D, and the tiles in each face are arranged in row-major order.
+The figure below depicts the index of each tile in the string representation.

 <p align="center"><img alt="cube string encoding" src="cube-encoding.png" width="500"></p>

-## Solving a Scramble Sequence
+## Solve a Scramble Sequence

-`rubot` also accepts a sequence of moves used to scramble the cube.
-It does not simply reverse this sequence to provide a solution.
+`rubot` also takes a sequence of moves used to scramble a solved cube, and returns a sequence of moves to solve it.
+It does not simply reverse this sequence to produce a solution.
 ```
 $ ./rubot L D2 R L\' R\' B F D L\' U\'
 U L D U2 F' B' R D2 R' U2 F2 R2 F2 B2 R2 F2 D2 F2 B2
 ```

-## Generating a Scramble Sequence
+## Generate a Scramble Sequence

-`rubot` can also be used to generate a random sequence of non-redundant moves for scrambling a solved cube.
-For this purpose, pass it an integer for the number of moves to generate, optionally followed by a second integer to seed the RNG for deterministic results.
+`rubot` can also generate a random sequence of non-redundant moves for scrambling a solved cube.
+Pass it an integer for the number of moves to generate, optionally followed by a second integer to seed the RNG for deterministic results.

 ## Database Generation

 ## Optional Flags

-`rubot` can take one of three flags as its first argument:
+`rubot` can take one of four flags as its first argument:

-- `-h`/`--help`: Displays the help screen.
+- `-h`/`--help`: Prints the help screen.
+- `-c`: Prints the 54-character string representation of the cube.
-- `-p`/`--print`: Prints the cube representation before solving, or after generating a scramble sequence.
-This is useful for checking that the representation is what you expect.
+- `-g`: Displays the cube as an ANSII graphic.
+This is useful for visualizing the cube.
-- `-b`/`--benchmark`: Takes an integer argument and runs a benchmark by solving that many scrambled cubes, reporting the throughput and average solution length at the end.
+- `-b`: Runs a benchmark by taking an integer argument and solving that many scrambled cubes, then prints a summary of the results.

 <!-- TODO:
 # Performance